Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 The FTC Safeguards Rule requires mortgage lenders to maintain a written information security program, designate a Qualified Individual to oversee it, conduct periodic written risk assessments, implement MFA for system access, encrypt customer data in transit and at rest, perform annual penetration testing, and report breaches affecting 500 or more consumers within 30 days.
 Non-compliance can result in fines up to $100,000 per violation.

 Recent mortgage breaches have been exceptionally costly.
 Mr. Cooper's October 2023 breach cost at least $25 million in response.
 LoanDepot's January 2024 breach led to a $86.6 million settlement.
-Financial services breaches average $6.4 million in 2026.
+The Marquis Software breach in August 2025 impacted over 700 financial institutions through a single vendor compromise.
 The industry pattern shows that for every dollar not invested in prevention, mortgage companies pay $10 to $50 in breach response costs.

 Yes.
 Cybersecurity is becoming a competitive differentiator in mortgage lending.
 Warehouse lenders evaluate security posture before extending credit lines.
 Borrowers compare data protection practices when choosing lenders.
 Cyber insurance premiums drop with higher security scores.
 Companies that can demonstrate a strong Microsoft Secure Score and documented security program attract partners, retain borrowers, and reduce operating costs.